Tadeusz Manteuffel

 Tadeusz Manteuffel or Tadeusz Manteuffel-Szoege (1902–1970) was a Polish historian, specializing in the medieval history of Europe.

-Manteuffel was born in Rēzekne, Vitebsk Governorate, Russian Empire (now Latvia).
+Manteuffel was born in what was then Rezhitsa, Vitebsk Governorate, Russian Empire.
 His brothers were Leon Manteuffel-Szoege and Edward Manteuffel-Szoege.
 He lost his right hand in the Polish-Soviet War in 1920 when he took part in the defence of Warsaw.
 Manteuffel studied medieval history in Poland, France, and Italy and later taught at Warsaw University, becoming a known medievalist before 1939.